HL7/davinci-epdx/source/pages/Configuration.md

 - Patient returns to Provider
 - Patient presents at Specialist

-The hooks interactions for these scenarios are:
+The hook interaction for these scenarios is:
-- appointment-booking
-- encounter-start
+* encounter-start

 The provider may pass search parameters to the hook.
 These parameters can include:
 - Period (Start and optionally End date)